fschuttegithub/KanbanDragAndDropModule/README.md

 ## Kanban Drag & Drop

 This widget provides an interactive board where users can move cards between lanes.
-It is designed for Mendix web apps and supports customizable lane headers, card content, and smooth drag-and-drop interactions.
+It supports customizable lane content, card content, and smooth drag-and-drop interactions.

 ## Features